Sea Salt Pecan Toffee is the answer to your snacking and sweet tooth dreams. The end. Do I exaggerate? Sometimes, yes. But right now? Not really.

 I have already emailed the recipe out twice with promises that I would get it on the blog soon.
 One friend had me laughing with her text, “Is there ACTUAL crack in this?
 Drugs?
 What did you put in it?
 I can’t stop eating it!”

-I have yet to meet anyone who can resist the salty-sweet combination in this Sea Salt Pecan Toffee.
+I have yet to meet anyone who can resist the salty-sweet combination in this salted toffee with pecans.

-If you love salty-sweet combinations, like in The Ultimate Salted Chocolate Chip Cookie, this toffee is going to make you very happy.
+If you love salty-sweet combinations, like these Salted Chocolate Chip Cookies, this pecan toffee is going to make you very happy.

 The finishing salt is really important in this recipe.
 There aren’t a lot of fancy spices and ingredients in my kitchen, but Maldon flaked sea salt is a key ingredient in this toffee.